umalabs/pocop/README.md

 ## POCOP Token Mechanism

-The [Chained MACs with Multiple Keys][4] construction is used as the basis of the POCOP token mechanism.
+The Chained MACs with Multiple Keys construction is used as the basis of the POCOP token mechanism.

 The root message of the token must contain: